 After Ndandarika passed away in 1991, Jonathan moved to Hatfield, a suburb of Zimbabwe, and began to work on his own.

 In 1997, Jonathan joined the Chapungu Sculpture Park as part of the revered Artists' Residency Program.
 He is undoubtedly one of the major young talents of Zimbabwean stone sculpture today and is quickly working towards joining the likes of world-renowned artists Dominic Benhura and Amos Supini, with a style both in line with Zimbabwean tradition, yet explorative of innovative technique and subtle sensuality.
 Jonathan's work can be found in corporate and private collections around the world.

-by Jonathan Mhondorohera Leopard Rock Sculpture 17" x 15" x 15" Inquire Below
+by Jonathan Mhondorohuma Leopard Rock Sculpture 17" x 15" x 15" SOLD

-by Jonathan Mhondorohera Fruit Serpentine Sculpture 28" x 10" x 9"
+by Jonathan Mhondorohuma Fruit Serpentine Sculpture 28" x 10" x 9" SOLD